phiresky/masters-thesis/manuscript.md

 - A set of actions (the _action space_)
 - The transition probability that a specific action in a specific state leads to specific second state
-- The reward function that the specifies the immediate reward an agent receives depending on the previous state, the action, and the new state
+- The reward function that specifies the immediate reward an agent receives depending on the previous state, the action, and the new state

 The MDP can either run for an infinite period or finish after a number of transitions.

 The method by which an agent chooses its actions based on the current state is called a _policy_.
+The policy defines a probability for taking each action based on a specific state.

 Based on a policy we can also define the _value function_, which is the sum of all future rewards that an agent gets based on an initial state and a specific policy.
 The value function can also include an exponential decay for weighing future rewards.

+Often we need to extend MDPs to allow for an observation model: A Partially observable Markov decision process (POMDP) is an extension to MDPs that introduces an indirection between the set of states and the input to the policy (called an _observation_).
+In the definition of a POMDP a set of observations is added with a probability of each state leading to a specific observation.
+The policy now depends on the observation and the action instead of the state and the action.

 To successfully solve a reinforcement learning task, we need to find a policy that has a high expected reward - we want to find the _optimal policy function_